ufosc/club-website/README.md

 - **Javascript**-(A language that allows us to manipulate webpages in special ways.
 More on this later...)

+Check out the [resources file](docs/resources.md) in docs for a list of links to learn more about these technologies.

 ## Contributing

 Please read **[CONTRIBUTING.md](CONTRIBUTING.md)** for how to work on the project.